top of page

 Why Starting Is Often the Hardest Part - ADHD?

 You know exactly what needs to be done.
 You are capable of doing it.
-You might even want to do it and yet, you are sitting there.
+You might even want to do it, yet you find yourself sitting there.
 The screen is open, the cursor is blinking, or the laundry is piled up, but your body feels heavy, as if gravity has suddenly doubled.

 This is the specific, often painful paralysis known as Executive Dysfunction.